Our Ministers and Staff

 Lindsay has over fifteen years of experience working with children.
 That experience has included classroom teaching at the fourth, sixth, seventh, and eighth-grade levels, working with adults in an ESL program, and tutoring students of all ages.
 Lindsay has two lovely children, with whom she enjoys biking, taking walks, and gardening.

 Lindsay was born and raised in Rockford.
 She graduated from Guilford High School and received her Bachelor’s degree from Augustana College in Rock Island, IL.
 She also received her Master’s Degree in Teaching and Leadership from St. Xavier University in Chicago, IL.

 Religious Education Assistant

-Lauren Smith has worked within the Religious Education program since 2016.
+Lauren Smith (She/Her/Hers) has worked within the Religious Education program since 2016.
 She runs the Religious Education class for infants through kindergarteners and assists in planning Religious Education for all grade levels.
 She also serves as Co-Director of Woodsong Nature School.
 Lauren is a certified Montessori teacher with experience in a wide variety of educational settings, with a particular focus on nature-based learning experiences for young children.